 Our next recommendation from Helly Hansen is actually an insulated pant that has both and — the Legendary.
-True to its name, these pants are some of the best available on the market at the moment, and have been for a while.
+True to its name, these pants are some of the best available on the market, and have been for a while.
 The shell is waterproof and breathable, while PrimaLoft insulation provides just enough warmth for those midwinter early morning bluebird runs.

 Too hot?
 Open up the inner thigh vents for some additional ventilation.
-The pant cuffs feature scuff guards to prevent wear due to boot rub, and gaiters around the ankles keep snow out when you’re waist-deep in fresh powder.
-While they’re not the cheapest pants out there, we certainly think they’re more than worth plunking down a little extra money for, and a host of color options allow you to match them to just about any jacket in your wardrobe.
+The pant cuffs feature scuff guards to prevent wear caused by boot rub, and gaiters around the ankles keep snow out when you’re waist-deep in fresh powder.
+While they’re not the cheapest pants out there, we certainly think they’re more than worth plunking down a little extra money for, and a host of color options allows you to match them to just about any jacket in your wardrobe.